CTM15120 - Distributions: general: introduction

-The distributions legislation aims to ensure that if a company gives anything to one of its members without the member giving full payment in return, then a tax liability arises.
+The “distributions legislation” in broad terms aims to ensure that if a company gives anything to one of its members without the member giving full payment in return, then a tax liability arises.

 The legislation applies where the company passes money or assets to members or shareholders in their capacity as members.
-It does not apply where the company pays members or shareholders for services to the company.
+So it does not apply where the company pays members or shareholders for services to the company.
 Such payments are covered by the provisions of ITEPA03.

-Distributions received by individuals are assessable as income under ITTOIA05/S383.
+Such distributions received by individuals fron UK-resident companies are assessable as income under ITTOIA05/S383.

-Distributions received by companies are in most cases exempt from corporation tax under CTA09/S931A.
-(See INTM651000)
+Distributions received by companies are in most cases exempt from Corporation Tax (CT) under CTA09/S931A.
+(See INTM651000).

-- Payments of interest or other distributions to the extent that they exceed a commercial rate (see CTM15500).
+- Payments of interest or other distributions out of assets to the extent that they exceed a commercial rate (see CTM15500);

-- Payments of interest or other distributions on certain ‘special’ results dependent securities (see CTM15500).
+- Payments of interest or other distributions out of assets on certain ‘special’, for example where interest is results-dependent, securities (see CTM15500);

-- A bonus issue on or following a repayment of share capital (see CTM15420).
+- Bonus issues of shares on or following a repayment of share capital (see CTM15420);

-- Any other distributions out of assets of the company in respect of shares in the company (see CTM15350).
+- Any other distribution out of assets of the company in respect of shares in the company, which is not a return of capital or for consideration (see CTM15350).